ITBE-Fusion-Lab-23/backend/README.md

 For the back end to run, the 3D CityDB data, database secrets, and connection string must be added to the correct directories.

-The folders "A_Submission_Folder/SoftwareDev/3D City DB Data/CityGMLData/" and "A_Submission_Folder/SoftwareDev/3D City DB Data/pg-data/" in the submission folder are to be put into the "backend/3dcitydb/" folder of the repository.
+The folders "CityGMLData/" and "pg-data/" in the submission folder are to be put into the "backend/3dcitydb/" folder of the repository.

-The database secrets ("A_Submission_Folder/SoftwareDev/Backend Secrets/mongodb_root_password.txt" and "A_Submission_Folder/SoftwareDev/Backend Secrets/mongodb_root_username.txt") have to be inserted into the repository under "backend/review-db/secrets/".
+The database secrets ("mongodb_root_password.txt" and "mongodb_root_username.txt") have to be inserted into the repository under "backend/review-db/secrets/".

-The submission file "A_Submission_Folder/SoftwareDev/Backend Secrets/.env" has to be made available in the repository's root folder "backend/".
+The submission file ".env" has to be made available in the repository's root folder "backend/".

 Submission folder structure: